brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

     # ... as before: model = gptlite.GPTlite(vocab_size)
 ```

-Finally, the training code in the main loop is reduced to a single call to `engine.train_batch()`, that handles the forward pass, backward pass and gradient updates for the pipelining use cases:
+Finally, the training iteration code in the pipelining use case is reduced to a call to `engine.train_batch()`, that is [equivalent to a forward pass, backward pass and gradient updates of an entire micro-batch](https://www.deepspeed.ai/tutorials/pipeline/#training-loops) of size `engine.gradient_accumulation_steps()`:

 ```python
 ## train.py